Airbnb Case Study

 Insights

-The following user personas provide detrimental information on not just the bright points but also the different pain points and desired needs of the Airbnb interface for users.
-At the same time, some Airbnb users expressed positive opinions about many of the platform's features, such as its easy-to-use and comprehensible interfaces and personalized filter options.
+The following user personas provide valuable insights into not only the bright points but also the different pain points and desired needs of the Airbnb interface for users.
+At the same time, some Airbnb users expressed positive opinions about many of the platform's features, such as its easy-to-use, comprehensible interface and personalized filter options.
 They have also expressed their issues and struggles related to a lack of communication and gathering of information.
 Furthermore, the chosen How We Might (HMW) Persona, Lilly Brooks, who expresses a desire for her training apps to have social qualities in the platform interfaces, makes her a positive and insightful source for the design process.
 Her desire for features that make the travel app more engaging, communicative, informative, and satisfying is vital to enhancing the Airbnb app's user experience.

 Workflows

-As a result of the previous research, our critical goal is to create features that make Airbnb's travel and booking interface more socially friendly.
-This will be done by developing new features to increase user engagement, communication, connection, and satisfaction.
-The first (light blue) workflow emphasizes the critical importance of improving communications and engagement between users by simply incorporating a "Reply" button on the Host's Airbnb reviews; users will have access to the comment page, where users can write as many reply comments as desired to the user's review or other users' reply comments.
+Based on the previous research, our primary goal is to develop features that make Airbnb's travel and booking interface more socially friendly.
+This will be done by creating new features to increase user engagement, communication, connection, and satisfaction.
+The first (light blue) workflow emphasizes the critical importance of improving communications and engagement between users by simply incorporating a "Reply" button on the Host's Airbnb reviews; users will have access to the comment page, where they can write as many reply comments as desired to the host's review or other users' reply comments.
 If a user receives a reply comment from another user, it will appear in the notification section of the interface.
-Overall, this feature will improve communication and engagement between users because it allows them to interact more with each other.
-The second (medium blue) workflow emphasizes the importance of user satisfaction and engagement.
+Overall, this feature will improve communication and engagement among users by enabling them to interact more with one another.
+The second (medium blue) workflow emphasizes user satisfaction and engagement.
 This is achieved by incorporating a "Heart" button on each user's comment and reply.
 By doing this, users can like or dislike the message.
 The total number of likes is recorded underneath the heart.
-If the user wants to see who liked the comment, they can click on the number icon underneath, which gives them access to the list of users.
+If the user wants to see who liked the comment, they can click the number icon below, which opens a list of users who liked it.
 If a user receives a "like" on a comment they wrote from another user, that "like" will be shared and posted in the interface's notification section.
-As a result, it will improve users' satisfaction when they receive a "Heart" on a comment they wrote and strengthen engagement between users by allowing them to like or dislike a comment.
+As a result, it will improve user satisfaction when they receive a "Heart" on a comment they wrote and strengthen user engagement by allowing them to like or dislike a comment.

-The third and final (dark blue) workflow focuses on the importance of all desired aspects: user satisfaction, engagement, communication, and connection between users.
+The third and final (dark blue) workflow focuses on the importance of all desired aspects: user satisfaction, engagement, communication, and user connection.
 This is done by developing and upgrading the "Profile" section of the Airbnb interface.
-This page provides users a personalized and easily accessible space to share blog posts about their Airbnb experiences, which other users can view and interact with.
+This page provides users with a personalized and easily accessible space to share blog posts about their Airbnb experiences, which other users can view and interact with.
 This space allows users to manage their information, preferences, and activities.
-To break it down, the first incorporated feature is the "Add Blog Post" icon, which provides access to a feature that lets users blog post styles to write and post their experiences, along with the optional "Add photo" feature.
-The next feature is the "Follower" icon, which records and displays who follows that profile and how many users follow it along with a "Following" icon, which similarly records and displays who and how many users that profile follows.
+To break it down, the first incorporated feature is the "Add Blog Post" icon, which provides access to a feature that lets users choose from blog post styles to write and post their experiences, along with the optional "Add photo" feature.
+The next feature is the "Follower" icon, which records and displays who follows that profile and how many users follow it, along with a "Following" icon, which similarly records and displays who and how many users that profile follows.

-Furthermore, each posted blog post has a "Comment" and "Heart" button, which records and displays the number of people who have "liked" or "replied" to their post.
+Furthermore, each blog post includes "Comment" and "Heart" buttons that count and display the number of people who have "liked" or "replied" to it.
 If users receive a "Heart" or a "comment" on their post, they will be notified in the interface's notification section.
 Overall, adding these features will result in Airbnb's traveling and booking platform having more social media-based aspects, allowing users to connect and share information.

 Workflow #1